 Native to Europe, Apis mellifera was introduced to North America by Spanish colonists in the early 17th century and subsequently made its way across the continent, taking up residence in both wild haunts and managed hives.

-Yet the role of bees is much, much wider than honey production.
+The role of bees is much, much larger than just honey production.
 Not only do they pollinate much of our native flora, they are also responsible for about one-third of our daily diet.
 From soybeans to cantaloupes to apples, a big percentage of our edible crops require floral visits from bees to form fruits, vegetables, and even nuts.
 Other edibles, like cabbage, onions, celery, and mustard need bee pollination to form seeds for propagation as well as the spice rack.

 Hence beehives have gone hand-in-hand with the production of crops.
 For example, if a farmer has an apple orchard, he often sets up a collection of beehives nearby for pollination, stacking the deck, so to speak, and not relying on chance encounters with wild bees.

 Domestication of Honeybees